 Gabrielle Robbins, PHD

-Dr. Gabrielle Robbins is a historical ethnographer of health, medicine, and environment in Madagascar.
+Dr. Gabrielle Robbins is a historical ethnographer focused on the politics of health, medicine, the body, and the environment in Madagascar.
 She is a postdoctoral fellow in the new Critical Approaches in Science, Technology, and Medicine (CAST-M) track.
 In 2023, she earned her PhD from MIT’s Program in History, Anthropology, and Science, Technology and Society.
-She also holds a MS in Science, Technology, and Society from MIT and a BA in Anthropology from Barnard College.
+She also holds an MS in Science, Technology, and Society from MIT and a BA in Anthropology from Barnard College.